shruthi987/KNNClassifier-iris.csv-/README.md

 # KNNClassifier-iris.csv-
-KNN- it is a distance based algorithm, lazy learner algorithm considers distances--from point to nearest neighbors--takes the majority to calculate distances bw 2 points:
+KNNClassifier- it is a distance based algorithm, lazy learner algorithm considers distances--from point to nearest neighbors--takes the majority to calculate distances bw 2 points:
 1.euclidean(p=2)